State of the City

 Be assured that all of us on Kettering City Council and your city administrators are dedicated to serving you and to ensuring you remain proud to say Kettering is home.

-May you and your families be healthy and prosperous in the New Year and on behalf of City Council and staff, thank you for allowing us to serve you.
+May you and your families be healthy and prosperous in 2023; and, on behalf of City Council and staff, thank you for allowing us to serve you.
 God bless!